learn-co-curriculum/react-hooks-react-router-code-along/README.md

 With our component updated, we should now see the correct user displaying when we navigate to a specific user's profile page!
 Nice!

->**Note**: You'll want to make sure you set up dynamic routes to work when
->somebody shares a URL to a dynamic endpoint.
-There are a variety of ways to
->handle this to make sure your app doesn't break when somebody initially loads
->your app on a dynamic endpoint, rather than navigating to it internally.
-One
->way is to use `fetch` within the component to fetch all requisite data, as
->mentioned previously, but you might find other ways to handle it.
-Just remember
->that your solution should be legible, performant, and easy to maintain!

 ### Error Handling

 Ok great, we've got most of the basic functionality for client-side routing